5sControl/5sControl.github.io/employee-monitoring/index.md

 <body>

-<h1>Machine control - Monitor the employees of yor manufacturing</h1>
+<h1>Machine control - Monitor the employees of your manufacturing</h1>

 <strong>Machine control</strong> is one of the Official <a href="https://5controls.com/">5controlS</a> algorithm.
 Plug it in our video monitoring system with AI analysis and ERP Integration (Open Source) to increase the efficiency of your processes.
 <br><br>